virtualWinter/ArzPots/README.md

 # ArzPots
-Improve the Potion in your server (PotPvP - FullPvP)
+Improve the Potion in your server (PotPvP)